 Both built on the principles of electromagnetism.
 The speaker is nothing more than a coil around a magnet that moves a membrane that generates sound waves when receiving an electric current.

-The speakers are similar to microphones both in operation and under construction.
+The power speakers are similar to microphones both in operation and under construction.
 There are dynamic speakers, like the one we just explained, and other electrostatic (condenser) or piezo models that are less common.

 The birthday party is here, and we want the music to be heard louder.
 We have our sound equipment, but we ask a friend to lend us two speakers of his.
 With four, we will make more noise!
 The result is a party without music and damaged equipment.
 Why?
 Precisely because of a characteristic called impedance.

 Suppose a horse can gallop with two people on its back.
 If we climb four, the horse will fall exhausted to the ground.